The US has averaged more than 3,000 Covid-19 deaths a day over the past week - Local News 8

 The district said it has prepared by purchasing air purifiers, face coverings and an abundant amount of cleaning and disinfectant supplies and made significant improvements to ensure all schools have proper ventilation.

-“We’ve gone above and beyond… in order to ensure that students and staff are safe,” Jackson said.
+“We’ve gone above and beyond … to ensure that students and staff are safe,” Jackson said.
 “And we’re not done.”

 In West Virginia, Gov. Jim Justice announced schools can reopen for “in-person learning for eighth grade and below” starting January 19.
-Grades 9-12 will not be in-person.
+Grades 9 through 12 will not be in-person.

 School sports practices won’t be allowed to start until mid-February, Justice added, with an aim to return to games in March.